LuminosoInsight/code-sample-term-counting/README.md

 {"howdy": 17, "hello": 327, "hi": 42, ...}
 ```

-In JSON format, the script should list counts for all the words.
+In JSON format, the application should list counts for all the words.

 We don't want you to spend more than two or three hours on this, so feel free
 to make any simplifying assumptions necessary to get a basic version of the
-script up and running; for example, you don't need to treat "script" and
+application up and running; for example, you don't need to treat "thing" and
-"scripts" as the same word.
+"things" as the same word.
 If you get something working early, consider
 exploring any ways you can see of improving the output format or making the
 output more meaningful.

 Document your design and your decisions (within the code and/or in a readme
 file) including how to run your program and your tests.
 Explain any fixes or
-enhancements you'd like to make to the script if you had more time.
+enhancements you'd like to make to the application if you had more time.

 If you want a file to test with, we recommend using a plain text formatted
 e-book from [Project Gutenberg](https://www.gutenberg.org/).